ptomulik/testmd/README.md

 You develop puppet classes which install and configure apache http server.
 One of them, let say `apachex::package`, is responsible for the installation.
-Apache configuration options change from version to version and differ between versions `2.2` and `2.4`.
+Apache configuration options change from version to version and some of them differ significantly between versions `2.2` and `2.4`.
 It should be known in advance which version is going to be installed in order to select appropriate templates for configuration files.
 In addition, the following aspects must be considered before installing the package

 * most of the apache modules are part of the apache project and must be enabled at compile time (in FreeBSD ports, for example),